Mimosa aculeaticarpa Ortega

 How to Grow and Care

-Mimosa is capable of growing in some hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
+Mimosa can grow in some hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
 Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
 The plant can grow on various soil types like clay, loam, and sandy soil.
 The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.

 - Back to genus Mimosa